Please report to Fishbowl Space for temp work. Sign below."

 - Art Evolution: In the series, both Bee and Puppycat are shorter and chubbier than they were in the pilot- in Bee's case, to the point that she almost looks like a child.

 - Beach Episode: The third episode.
 Not surprising, given the show's heavy anime influence.

-- Breather Episode: "Beach" is just Bee and Puppycat strolling in the beach, just going to see Tempbot in order to watch some Tv.
+- Breather Episode: "Beach" is just Bee and Puppycat strolling on the beach, just going to see Tempbot in order to watch some TV.
 No temp job, no monsters.

 - Buffy Speak: After the accidental Groin Attack, Bee assures Deckard that she has "stuff" for his "stuff", which is a bag of ice for his crotch.

-- Call-Back: In the episode Birthday, both the eggplant pillow and rainboot presents that Bee "bought" for Puppycat in the pilot are shown in the apartment.
+- Call-Back: In the episode "Birthday", both the eggplant pillow and rainboots presents that Bee "bought" for Puppycat in the pilot are shown in the apartment.

 - Camera Obscurer: Bee sends a text to Deckard with a picture of the recipe she wants to make with him.
 The picture only shows Bee's thumb.

 - Catapult Nightmare: "AHH BAD DREAM!
 AHH YOU WERE THERE!
 AHH LASAGNA'S GONE!"